-Modern RTL design verification (DV) environments are both very powerful and very complex.
+Modern RTL design verification (DV) environments are both compelling and very complex.
 They include advanced simulation testbenches plus support for formal verification, virtual prototypes, and emulation technology.
 Even within just the testbench, there is a great deal of highly sophisticated code to be written.
 Part of the power and complexity comes from the capabilities of the testbench.
-At the core is constrained-random stimulus generation, automated tests that exercise many parts of the design while staying within the rules for input sequences.
+Constrained-random stimulus generation lies at the core, involving automated tests that exercise various parts of the design while adhering to the rules for input sequences.
 Important testbench components include interfaces, register models, bus agents, reused verification IP (VIP), results checkers, and coverage monitors.
 Clearly, a lot of effort is needed to create and maintain this infrastructure.
 A typical infrastructure is shown in the following diagram:

 Although other languages are sometimes used for specific tasks or for legacy reasons, SystemVerilog is the dominant choice for writing the testbench.
 SystemVerilog is itself a powerful and complex language, as is the Universal Verification Methodology (UVM) standard that guides the testbench structure.
 Between SystemVerilog and UVM, there are literally thousands of syntactic and semantic details.
-DV engineers cannot be expected to memorize all these and create a full-featured testbench from a blank screen in a simple text editor.
+It's unrealistic to expect DV engineers to memorize all these and construct a full-featured testbench from a blank screen in a simple text editor.
 They need a SystemVerilog- and UVM-aware tool that can provide guidance and checks at every step to yield a correct-by-construction testbench.

 Multiple lines in a file can be edited together within a single context.
 The user can place multiple cursors on multiple lines, and then type in the common code to be inserted at the cursor point in each line.
-Blocks of code can be moved easily from one location to another without using copy and paste commands.
-The user simply highlights the code and moves up or down in the file using the “Ctrl + Shift + Arrow” key combinations.
+You can easily move blocks of code from one location to another without resorting to copy-and-paste commands.
+The user highlights the code and moves up or down in the file using the “Ctrl + Shift + Arrow” key combinations.
 Text searches are both quick and intelligent; all instances of the searched term are highlighted in the code and their locations are marked on the scroll bar for easy navigation.

-In addition to its features for code editing, DVinsight helps to ensure that the testbench code is correct before being sent to the simulator.
+In addition to its code editing features, DVinsight helps ensure that the testbench code is correct before being sent to the simulator.
 Syntax errors are detected “on the fly” as the user types in the code.
 A built-in UVM linter performs an extensive series of checks every time the code is saved.
 These checks go beyond just syntax and semantics to ensure that the testbench conforms to UVM best practices.
 This has several big advantages:

 Helps in creating DV testbench code that is correct by construction